- Introduction to Balsamiq Wireframes for Desktop

 To rename the alternate double-click on the name in the alternates versions list or use the context or right-click menu and select "Rename..."

-To switch between alternate versions of a mockup select the name of a version from the list in the properties panel or from the context menu in the Navigator panel.
+To switch between alternate versions of a wireframe select the name of a version from the list in the properties panel or from the context menu in the Navigator panel.
 You may also switch back to the Official Version by selecting it in the list.

 The alternate that was promoted is retained in case you want to preserve it as part of the change history.
 Otherwise you can discard it.